 Are you qualified to represent me?

 I'm absolutely qualified to represent you – I graduated from the University of Notre Dame in 1996, and the University of Missouri, Columbia School of Law in 1999.
 I am licensed and in good standing in the bars of Nevada and Missouri.
 I am also admitted into the United States Supreme Court, the Western District of Missouri, the Eastern District of Missouri, and the Fifth Circuit Court of Appeals.
 I'm also an active member of the National Association of Criminal Defense Lawyers.
+I have been a Trial Lawyer for over 23 years, with a focus on Military Law and Courts-Martial Defense for 17 years.
 My resume and background are further proof that I'm a lawyer who can work with you and get results.
 What makes me qualified to represent you, however, is not what state I'm licensed in, or whether I am admitted in this court or that court.
 What makes me qualified to represent you is my experience, my results, and my desire to win.

 Why should I hire you?

 You should hire me because of my experience, and because of my professionalism.
 My goal is to win.
 My goal is to get you a full acquittal and nothing less.
 No prosecutor, no judge, no panel would ever deny that that should be the goal of any defense lawyer.
 I fight to get that result for you.
 As you know, not every case results in a full acquittal, but I work to obtain that result so my clients can return to their normal lives.
 Professionalism and ethics go hand in hand.
 Both aid me in obtaining the great result that my clients want.
 Professionalism and ethics help help me gain credibility with judges and with panel members.
 When I have credibility, so do you.
 I want people to believe my case and my position on the legal issues.
 I never downplay the importance of credibility before judges and panels and neither should you.

 Have you had experience with cases like mine?